 As we have already established; when a celebrity is seen to be a supporter or a spokesperson for a charity, they use their fame to increase public awareness of an issue.
 Celebrities, therefore, have the power to add momentum to a cause in a way that ordinary people cannot.

-If you want support with activating a celebrity endorsement for you charity, or how to plan a charity PR plan , speak to a member of our team today.
+If you want support with activating a celebrity endorsement for you charity, or how to plan a charity PR plan, speak to a member of our Third Sector PR team.